 Counsellor & Therapist in West London

 I am an experienced psychotherapist of humanistic and integrative orientation.
 I am registered with the UK Council for Psychotherapy and accredited by the British Association for Counselling and Psychotherapy, both of which require annual renewal.
-My therapy practice is in Notting Hill, West London.
+My therapy practice is in Hammersmith, West London.

 About one-half of my practice is working with boarding school survivor issues, an area in which I have special interest and training.